 If you think of it like a riverbed or stream in a drought when it’s all dried up and cracking, where the water is so sparse that there’s no life in it.

-- Headaches and decrease in memory and brain function
+- Headaches and a decrease in memory and brain function.

-So how do we ensure we keep ourselves hydrated even when we are busy none stop all day?
+So how do you ensure you keep yourself hydrated even when you are busy none stop all day?
 Good question and below I share some tips that can support you in doing so:

 - Keep a jug filled with filtered water for you to drink throughout the day in your fridge at home or on your desk at work.
-I use a large glass bottle which is easy to carry around if I’m on the move
+I use a large lightweight bottle which is easy to carry around if I’m on the move.

 - If you are going to exercise ensure you drink enough water before and after.
-If you sweat lots then it’s a good idea to take on even more water to compensate.
+If you sweat a lot then it’s a good idea to take on more water to compensate.

 By keeping hydrated daily, your body will truly thank you for it.

 Do yourself a favour and rehydrate.